MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-bare-metal.md

 1. In **Summary** confirm the settings, and then click **Finish** to deploy the new Hyper-V hosts and bring them under VMM management.
 Depending on your settings, the Jobs dialog box might appear.
 Make sure that all steps in the job have a status of Completed, and then close the dialog box.
 1. To confirm that the host was added click **Fabric** > **Servers** > **All Hosts** > and locate and click the new host cluster.
 In the **Hosts** pane, in the **Host Status** column, verify that each node in the cluster is OK.

-You can add a new node to an existing S2D deployment by using the [PCP post deployment script](#pcp-post-deployment-script).
+You can add a new node to an existing S2D deployment by using the script available for [post deployment settings](#pcp-post-deployment-settings).